-Adel Abdel Ghafar is a fellow in the Foreign Policy program at Brookings and at the Brookings Doha Center, where he was previously acting director of research.
-He is also an Adjunct Professor at Georgetown University’s School of Foreign Service in Qatar.
-He specializes in political economy and his research interests include state-society relations, socio-economic development and foreign policy in the MENA region.
+Adel Abdel Ghafar is a fellow and director of the Foreign Policy and Security program at the Middle East Council on Global Affairs.
+He was previously a fellow at the Brookings Institution’s Foreign Policy Program and at the Brookings Doha Center, where he was also acting director of research.
+Abdel Ghafar is an adjunct professor at Georgetown University’s School of Foreign Service in Qatar.
+He specializes in political economy and his research interests include state-society relations, socio-economic development, and foreign policy in the Middle East and North Africa (MENA) region.

 He is the author and editor of several volumes and reports including The Middle East: Revolution or Reform?
 (Melbourne University Press, 2014); Egyptians in Revolt: The Political Economy of Labor and Student Mobilizations 1919-2011 (Routledge, 2017); A Stable Egypt for a Stable Region (European Parliament, 2018); The European Union and North Africa: Prospects and Challenges (Brookings Institution Press, 2019); China and North Africa: Between Economics, Politics and Security (I.B.
 Tauris, 2021); The European Union and the Gulf Cooperation Council: Towards a New Path (Palgrave Macmillan, 2021), and The Gulf Cooperation Council at Forty: Risk and Opportunity in a Changing World (Brookings Institution Press, 2022).

 Abdel Ghafar has prepared studies and consulted for various international and intergovernmental organizations and government agencies including the European Union; the U.K. Foreign, Commonwealth & Development Office; and the Australian Department of Foreign Affairs and Trade.
 He has a background in international banking and finance and has worked for several financial institutions including HSBC and Citigroup.